vallops99/bootstrap-python-project/README.md

 The shell that will open after the last command is managed by [Nix](https://nixos.org/) and it will contain all your project's basic needs.
 This means that UV, Ruff, Mypy, and Pre-commit will be already installed.
-Bear in mind that this "needs" are your environment requirements that will let you work, that are different from your project requirements.
+Bear in mind that this "needs" are your environment requirements that will let you work, they are different from your project requirements that you will install through UV (`uv sync`).

 Furthermore, if you look inside `devbox.json` you'll find a line under the key `init_hook`: `"pre-commit install"`.
 This line basically "installs" the git hooks under your project's `.git` directory (as they should be in order to work by default).

 Bear in mind that your first commit will be slow due to dependencies installation, other commits will be faster.

+## Testing workspace ##